THE APPLICATION DEADLINE FOR FALL PHD ADMISSION IS JANUARY 1. APPLY NOW

 Students are admitted for the fall semester, whereupon they spend two years taking required courses within a cohort of fellow students.
 The coursework focuses on social and behavioral theory, research design, statistics, qualitative methods, and the social determinants of population health.
 After coursework, students usually spend one to two years preparing a proposal for their dissertation research with mentorship from their dissertation committees.
 After successfully defending a prospectus, students typically take one to two years to finish their dissertations, also with mentorship from their committees.
 Students who work full-time on their studies usually finish the program in four to six years.
 Throughout the program we encourage students to pursue mentored research with faculty, and independent research on their dissertations and other projects.

-The program typically pays tuition for required coursework, and provides funding to support mentored research with faculty and for students who teach for the department.
+All Health and Behavioral Sciences PhD students are eligible for paid Teaching Assistant positions for our undergraduate major in Public Health.
+Beginning in third year, PhD students are eligible for Teaching and/or Research Fellowships.
 Other funding opportunities (e.g., undergraduate advising, work with faculty on grants) sometimes become available.
 The department, college, and university also have small grants available to support conference travel or other professional development.
-We also work with interested students to develop grants to support dissertation research
+We also work with interested students to develop grant propsals to support dissertation research.

 There are three dimensions to the required curriculum: